 Finally, and though the subject embraced and linked different aspects of the PNB (1996), Colombia still lacks clear tools and mechanisms to promote a fair and equitable distribution of the benefits deriving from the use of biological diversity, especially its genetic resources.
-However, the country has of gathering and/or production, processing and commercialization of the goods and services derived from native biodiversity, under criteria of environmental, social and economic sustainability.
+However, the country has

+Sustainable bio-commerce refers to the set of activities of gathering and/or production, processing and commercialization of the goods and services derived from native biodiversity, under criteria of environmental, social and economic sustainability.
 The term was adopted at the 6th Conference of the Parties to the CBD in 1996 and its definition was accepted by the National Biocommerce Programs, the CAN, the UNCTAD and the CAF in 2004.